petersgrandadventure/dev-camp-playground/day2/README.md

-# Holochain Events Goer 4000
+# Holochain Idea Machine 4000

 A simple event app designed to get new users up, running and developing on Holochain